FSA Partner Banner Light

 I currently receive Social Security disability benefits.
 Does that mean I automatically qualify for a TPD discharge of my federal student loans?

 Not necessarily.
-The standard for TPD discharge purposes only accepts some Social Security Administration disability determinations.
+The standard for TPD discharge purposes only accepts some Social Security Administration (SSA) disability determinations.
 Eligibility for Social Security disability benefits does not mean you are automatically eligible for TPD discharge.
 We regularly receive information from SSA identifying student loan borrowers and TEACH Grant recipients who may qualify for TPD discharge and if you are identified through this means, we will contact you and explain how you can apply for a TPD discharge.
-However, you can also apply and submit:
+Additionally, you can apply for TPD discharge if you are eligible for SSDI or SSI benefits.
+To qualify this way, you need to provide either

-What types of doctors may certify my total and permanent disability on the TPD discharge application?
+What types of licensed medical professionals may certify my total and permanent disability on the TPD discharge application?

 I live outside the United States.
-Does my physician have to be licensed in the United States?
+Does my licensed medical professional have to be licensed in the United States?

 Yes.
-You will need to have your TPD discharge application completed by a physician who is licensed in the United States.
-Your local physician may work with a physician in the United States to help you apply for discharge.
+You will need to have your TPD discharge application completed by a licensed medical professional who is licensed in the United States.
+Your local licensed medical professional may work with a licensed medical professional in the United States to help you apply for discharge.

 How Disability Is Determined